mavi888/sam-eventbridge/README.md

 ### Api-Destinations branch

-The [api-destinations branch](https://github.com/mavi888/sam-eventbridge/tree/api-destinations) adds a new microservice called BlueDragon in which we use [EventBrigde API Destinations feature](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-api-destinations.html).
+The [api-destinations branch](https://github.com/mavi888/sam-eventbridge/tree/api-destinations) adds a new microservice called BlueDragon in which we use [EventBridge API Destinations feature](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-api-destinations.html).
 In which you can just call a 3rd party API directly from an EventBridge rule.

 ![Arquitecture](./diagrams/api-destinations-arq.png)